Matthew 26

 [10] But Jesus perceiving it said to them, Why do you trouble the woman?
 For she has done a beautiful work to Me.

-Comments Matthew 26:10 When the verse says, “She has done a beautiful work,” the Lord already prepares the disciples for the things to come.
-The Lord has seen that quarrels will come between them (each individual has their own opinion of all things), but the purpose of saying, “She has done a beautiful work,” is to bring unity.
+Comments Matthew 26:10 When the verse says “she has done a beautiful work,” the Lord already prepares the disciples for the things to come, because the Lord has seen that between them the quarrel will come (each individual has their own opinion of all things); but the purpose of saying “she has done a beautiful work,” is to make unity.
 For what the Lord has told them, they will talk among themselves.
 The Lord wants unity between them, to bind them together, and to start working.

 [11] For you have the poor always with you; but Me you do not have always.